 We offer classes and support groups that focus on the how to care for your heart and vascular system.

 Antiarrhythmic drugs can help correct an irregular or abnormal heartbeat.
-There are a wide variety of medications available for the treatment options.
-Our cardiologists have extensive experience in the use of drug therapy in the treatment of abnormal heart rhythms and can prescribe a medication suited to the specific type of abnormal heart rhythms.
-In many cases, abnormal heart rhythms cannot be cured with medications, but can be controlled.
+There are a wide variety of medications available for treatment.
+Our cardiologists have extensive experience in the use of drug therapy in the treatment of abnormal heart rhythms and can prescribe an appropriate medication.
+In many cases, abnormal heart rhythms cannot be cured with medication, but can be controlled.
 Your cardiologist and primary care physician play an important role in the regulation of this medication.

 MemorialCare's experienced staff provides follow-up care for abnormal heart rhythms.
 Follow-up care may include: